Refugee-Learning-Accelerator/rla-course-central/challenge3/concept.md

 ### What challenges do you expect to encounter?

-*[The challenges that we expect to encounter is getting user feedback as it is very crucial to improve our prototype and It is very difficult to get into a refugee camp.]*
+*[The challenges that we expect to is  to minimize fatigue risks that would accompany prolong use of the application, to make a product that would serve all age groups including children and adults at the same time.]*